jh83/jh83.github.io/_posts/2022-08-20-mongodbatlas-ttn.markdown

 #### End Device

-The end-device used is a RAK3172 from RAKwireless.
-This module contains a STM32WL chip along with a SEMTECH LoRaWAN module.
-The RAK3172 firmware can be developed and flashed "thru" Arduino and there is no need for an additonal microcontroller.
+The end-device used is a RAK3172 module from RAKwireless.
+This module contains a STM32WL chip along with a SEMTECH LoRaWAN modem.
+The RAK3172 firmware can be developed and flashed "thru" Arduino and there is no need for an additional micro controller.

 There are also two LED:s connected to the RAK3172 which can be individually controlled via downlink messages.

-The send interval (in minutes) can also be controlled thru downlink.
+The send interval (in minutes) can be controlled thru a downlink message due to the custom firmware being used.

 A BME680 Environmental sensor is connected to the RAK3172 via I2C.
-The BME60 measures temperature, humidity, air pressure and gas content:
+The BME60 measures temperature, humidity, air pressure and gas content.
+This data is sent via LoRaWAN to TTN based on the configured *send_interval* which is defined in minutes:

 [![LoRaWAN Device]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/endDevice.png)]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/endDevice.png)